 Roughly twenty-seven percent of respondents explain that they are aware of some courses, workshops, or guidelines on AI in their department or agency.
 The responses indicate that some of these trainings have not been delivered in formal programs, but on a project-specific or unit-specific basis that train scientists on how to use AI tools for their distinct research needs.
 In one case, scientists were provided with safe experimentation guidelines.
 One respondent specifies that they have received webinars explaining the uses, limitations, and appropriability of ChatGPT, while another mentions the courses provided by the Canada School of Public Service (CSPS) on AI.
 Over half (64%) of respondents report that training should be available using AI systems in their respective department or agency.
-The majority explained that training for scientists or researchers in using AI systems is largely done on an ad-hoc or independent study basis.
-Those scientists and researchers working with AI tools are largely self-trained or have learned on the job, or in the case of one participant, have collaborated with scientists in other countries to advance their work.
+The majority explained that training for scientists and researchers working with AI tools are largely self-trained or have learned on the job, or in the case of one participant, have collaborated with scientists in other countries to advance their work.